ChrisWebbDeveloper/chriswebbdeveloper.co.uk/README.md

 ## About the Project
 ![chriswebbdeveloper co uk](https://github.com/ChrisWebbDeveloper/chriswebbdeveloper.co.uk/assets/19428849/82b8fb35-e375-4b92-8acd-d8dd4063e7c8)

 The third build for the chriswebbdeveloper.co.uk, a portfolio of my skills and projects.
-It has been built in an Angular App that links to the  Laravel backend with all properties set via seeding and migration scripts.
-An .env (ignored in this repo) is used that opts for a sqlite database.
+It has been built in an Angular App that connects via a Data Service to [my CV repo](https://github.com/ChrisWebbDeveloper/cv) to retrieve data and generate page content.
+It also uses Server Side Rendering (Angular SSR) for indexing purposes to improve SEO performance.

-A React front end is used to build the web page, with each section isolated into suitable components.
-An API call is then used to retrieve these details and populate the relevant sections of the web page accordingly.

-It includes links to examples of learned technologies, as well as other websites that were built.
-At the bottom of the website is a contact form that utilises PHP script to send said emails to myself.
-This has utilised Twilio SendGrid to handle these calls.
+All content is separated via components, services, models and pipes to isolate functionality and plug in where required.
+Styling has been included via SASS.

 ### Tech Stack
 [![Angular](https://img.shields.io/badge/Laravel-f05340?style=for-the-badge&logo=laravel&logoColor=white)](https://laravel.com) &nbsp;